Return to List of Excel Functions

 ASIN Function Examples – Excel & Google Sheets

-This tutorial demonstrates how to use the Excel ASIN Function returns the inverse sine of a number in radians.
+This tutorial demonstrates how to use the Excel ASIN Function to return the inverse sine of a number in radians.

 ASIN Main Function